 My second point is that the North Korean missile launches have produced effects that paradoxically have been positive, I repeat, positive, from the perspective of United States diplomatic and security objectives.
-I think the challenge that we face is to seize and exploit the opportunity that the North Koreans have unintentionally greated for us ally created for us.
+I think the challenge that we face is to seize and exploit the opportunity that the North Koreans have unintentionally created for us.